 Holiday During Term Time

 It is a legal requirement for children to attend school.
 The school places great importance on attendance.
 High attendance leads to high achievement.
 From 1st September 2013 legislation prohibits any school from authorising leave of absence for holidays except in exceptional circumstances.

 If you feel you have exceptional circumstances for a leave of absence during term time, please write to Mrs Lester explaining your reasons before the absence is due to start to see whether it can be authorised.
 Leave will not be authorised if your child’s attendance is below 96%.
-The Headteacher’s decision is final.
+The Principal’s decision is final.